BoilerSystem

 Burner

 The main function of the burner is to deliver fuel and air, mix them in the required proportions, provide the ignition source and burn the mixture to assure an efficient combustion.
 Burners and be single fuel or set up to operate on multiple fuels.
-Burners controls play a key role in the efficiency of the boiler system.
+Burner controls play a key role in the efficiency of the boiler system.
 For a given boiler system the firing rate may be constant, variable but discrete (i.e., staged), or fully variable.

 Draft Fan (Burner Fan Motor)